ONLINE HELP

 • the duration and the number of calls of all processes executed.

-The "WW_Optimization" project has a specific page that shows examples of results obtained with the performance profiler.
+The "WW_Optimization" project we used in the previous lesson has a specific page that shows examples of results obtained with the performance profiler.

 Starting the performance profiler